kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 34: Rest is a weapon (Pushing through exhaustion causes burnout.
 Strategic rest protects the mission)
 - Day 34: The No-Quit discipline (Feeling the burn but refusing to fold — then resting with purpose)
 - Day 34: Demanding accountability (Asking the mentor to teach from scratch and NEVER give the full code)
+- Day 36: Hacker Fatigue is real (Solving a puzzle once doesn't mean you retain it forever.
+Context-switching dumps memory.
+Re-learning is normal.)
+- Day 36: The GPS Analogy (You can drive to a destination with GPS, but driving from memory the next day feels impossible.
+That doesn't mean you can't drive.)
+- Day 37: Machine-to-Machine piping (Never copy-paste passwords manually.
+Use `cat /etc/bandit_pass/level | command` to eliminate human error)
+- Day 37: Adapt your attack path (If localhost blocks you, pivot to your laptop.
+If terminal is confusing, use Notepad.
+The goal is the same.)

 ---